-Coeliac disease symptoms can vary from many to none at all.
+Coeliac disease (pronounced SEE-lee-ak) symptoms can vary from many to none at all.
 They include:

 - gastrointestinal symptoms such as diarrhoea or constipation, fatty stools (steatorrhoea), nausea, vomiting, flatulence (passing wind), feeling pain or discomfort in the tummy

 - iron deficiency or anaemia and other nutritional deficiencies

 - weight loss or gain

 - irritability and depression